mathewpareles/LLM-Research/README.md

 ## Cases

-This library tests the following cases:
+We tested the following cases:

 - Using various problem sizes (12, 16, and 20 variables)